melvincarvalho/aam/lib/GITMARK_DIR.md

 This contains the secret exponent of the private key of the genesis txo

 It is used to move forward each gitmark

+The nesting of the repo dir by default follows the 3 directories in the git tree by default ie
+- project
+- user
+- provider (e.g. github.com)